return to Natural Dog Health Remedies

 Trimming dog nails is a very important part of dog grooming.
 Yet many dog parents choose to pay a vet or a groomer to do the job because many dogs put up a fight when it comes to dog nail trimming.
 However, if you train your dog properly, you too can trim and cut your dog's nails.

-How often should we trim our dog's nails?
 It depends on how active the dog is.
 Active dogs who spend a lot of time running, digging, and playing outdoors can wear down their nails quite a lot, and you may only need dog nail trimming every 2 to 3 months.
-However, if your dog spends most of his days indoor on a couch, you will need to trim his nails at least twice a month.

 Dogs with long nails can develop lots of health problems.
 For example: